julianduque/beaglebone-io/README.md

 });
 ```

-Pulse an LED connected to P8_13 with Johnny-Five.
+Pulse an LED connected to P8_13 on a BeagleBone Black with Johnny-Five.
+Note
+that pin ID P8_13 is specific to the BeagleBone Black so this program can't be
+run on a PocketBeagle.

 ``` js
 var five = require('johnny-five');